hashicorp/design-system/website/docs/about/support.md

 ---
 title: Support
-order: 104
+order: 103
 ---

+!!!
+Info

+Many resources and links on this page are only available to HashiCorp employees.
+!!!

-We are happy to provide support to HashiCorp product teams that use our design system.
-Here are some of the ways to get help if you get stuck.
+We're happy to provide support to HashiCorp product teams that use Helios.
+Use these resources to get help if you get stuck.

-## Office Hours

-We offer office hours as a way to get feedback on your designs, or help you get unstuck in a code migration.

-[Add your agenda item](https://docs.google.com/forms/d/e/1FAIpQLSf9T_M7gSAQ7zTM9z0gR11kvqpiTnbByrTsqDk305s3SxblRw/viewform) to the next office hours session (internal employees only).

-## Live Support
+## Live support

-Join the [#team-design-systems](https://hashicorp.slack.com/archives/C7KTUHNUS) channel in our company Slack chat to ask your questions and get some answers.
-Since we are a globally-distributed team, there may be a slight delay in answering some questions, but we are usually pretty fast!
+Join the [#team-design-systems](https://hashicorp.slack.com/archives/C7KTUHNUS) Slack channel to ask questions, request and provide feedback, or start a conversation with our team.
+As a globally-distributed team, there may be a slight delay in answering some questions, but we're committed to responding in a timely manner.

+## Office hours

+Office hours are a great way to get feedback on your project or help to get unstuck in a code migration.
+[Add an agenda item](https://docs.google.com/forms/d/e/1FAIpQLSf9T_M7gSAQ7zTM9z0gR11kvqpiTnbByrTsqDk305s3SxblRw/viewform) to the next office hours session.

+## Request a feature

+Looking for a new component?
+Want to propose a new pattern?
+[Submit a request](https://docs.google.com/forms/d/e/1FAIpQLScpMXgrUTVT5fYriu4Pp48r4Nl_eCPluVnJLg0Yg3NXsRWvIA/viewform) to let us know your team or project needs.

-## File an Issue
+## File an issue

 Find a bug?
 Want to report a security issue?
 [File an issue in our GitHub repository](https://github.com/hashicorp/design-system/issues/new/choose).

-## Request a Feature

-Use the [request a feature](https://docs.google.com/forms/d/e/1FAIpQLScpMXgrUTVT5fYriu4Pp48r4Nl_eCPluVnJLg0Yg3NXsRWvIA/viewform) form for all of your feature request needs (internal employees only).